shealtielanz/audit-hubz/README.md

 throw_unless(43, cs~load_uint(8) == 3);
 throw_unless(44, data::merkle_root == cs~load_uint(256));
 ```
-It only checks that the merkle root matches `data::merkle_root` but does not validate the merkIe path that links the index and its corresponding dict entry to the root.
+It only checks that the merkle root matches `data::merkle_root` but does not validate the merkle path that links the index and its corresponding dict entry to the root.

 **The check:**